Free Influencer Marketing Series

 Include deadlines for concept submission, draft review, final approval, and publishing.
 The timeline should be realistic and include any repercussions for missed deadlines.

 Tip: For unpaid influencer collabs, it is common to keep the influencer requirements as simple as possible.
-One way to do this is to give creative freedom to the influencer and not require a concept submission or draft review.
+One way to do this is to give creative freedom to the influencer and don't require a concept submission or draft review.

 This section of your influencer contract template must include any campaign-specific or brand-specific hashtags you want influencers to use in their content, guidelines for usage, and any prohibited or sensitive tags.